MelonKony/millmint/content/utopia/society/state/finance.md

 #### Institutional Banking

+[^1]: An entrepôt is a port where merchandise is stored and traded, often before being exported again.

-[^1]: The Commonwealth capital account runs at a deficit as part of a post-war investment policy called 'Handshake Accounting,' which sees tremendous surplus state capital invested overseas.
+[^2]: The Commonwealth capital account runs at a deficit as part of a post-war investment policy called 'Handshake Accounting,' which sees tremendous surplus state capital invested overseas.
-[^2]: Foreign investment in the primary economy is usually made in the form of state-backed [Blue Bonds](#blue-bonds)
+[^3]: Foreign investment in the primary economy is usually made in the form of state-backed [Blue Bonds](#blue-bonds)
-[^3]: Medallions, or medals, are a cultural feature in Vekllei used in spiritual ceremonies, as awards, and as a material novelty or trinket.
+[^4]: Medallions, or medals, are a cultural feature in Vekllei used in spiritual ceremonies, as awards, and as a material novelty or trinket.
-[^4]: 'Municipalised,' in Vekllei political lexicon.
+[^5]: 'Municipalised,' in Vekllei political lexicon.